Daly City, California

 Daly City (/ˈdeɪli/) is the second-most populous city in San Mateo County, California, United States.
 Located in the San Francisco Bay Area, and immediately south of San Francisco (sharing its northern border with almost all of San Francisco's southern border), it is named for businessman and landowner John Donald Daly.
 Its population was 104,901 at the 2020 census.
 The racial makeup of Daly City was 57.3% Asian, 11.7% non-Hispanic White, and 23.1% Hispanic or Latino of any race in the 2020 census.
-Notably, 33.2% of the population of Daly City is Filipino.
+Notably, 33.2% of Daly City is Filipino.

 History

 Archaeological evidence suggests the San Francisco Bay area has been inhabited as early as 2700 BC.
-People of the Ohlone language group probably occupied Northern California from at least the year A.D.
+People of the Ohlone language group probably occupied northern California from at least the year A.D.
 500. Though their territory had been claimed by Spain since the early 16th century, they had relatively little contact with Europeans until 1769, when as part of an effort to colonize Alta California, an exploration party led by Don Gaspar de Portolá learned of the existence of San Francisco Bay.
 Seven years later, in 1776, an expedition led by Juan Bautista de Anza selected the site for the Presidio of San Francisco, which José Joaquín Moraga soon established.
 Later the same year, Franciscan missionary Francisco Palóu founded the Mission San Francisco de Asís (Mission Dolores).
 As part of the founding, the priests claimed the land south of the mission for 16 miles for raising crops and for fodder for cattle and sheep.
 In 1778, the priests and soldiers marked out a trail to connect San Francisco to the rest of California.
 At the top of Mission Hill, the priests named the gap between San Bruno Mountain and the hills on the coast La Portezuela ("the Little Door").
 La Portezuela was later referred to as Daly's Hill, the Center of Daly City, and is now called Top of the Hill.

 During Spanish rule, the area between San Bruno Mountain and the Pacific remained uninhabited.
 Upon independence from Spain, prominent Mexican citizens were granted land parcels to establish large ranches, three of which covered areas now in Daly City and Colma.
 Rancho Buri Buri was granted to Jose Sanchez in 1835 and covered 14639 acres, including parts of modern-day Colma, Burlingame, San Bruno, South San Francisco, and Millbrae.
 Rancho Laguna de la Merced was 2219 acres acres and covered the area around a lake of the same name.
 The third ranch covering parts of the Daly City–Colma area was named Rancho Cañada de Guadalupe la Visitación y Rodeo Viejo and stretched from the Visitacion Valley area in San Francisco, to the city of South San Francisco covering 5473 acres.